Breeder/ReaSyntax/README.md

  * [WALTER](http://www.reaper.fm/sdk/walter/walter.php) - enables definition of visual layout and appearance of objects within REAPER -- currently, it can be used to customize the layout and appearance of the track panels, mixer panels, envelope panels, transport etc...

+##### Auto complete:
+ReaSyntax includes completions for all built-in functions including their parameters (JS and EEL).
+WALTER completions consist of all possible keywords.

 ##### Additional color schemes:
  * Default - Modification of built-in Monokai Bright made to work a bit better with supplied syntax
  * JS Editor - Replica of the built-in JS Editor found in REAPER